 Imagine standing at the heart of West Africa, where the sun beats down on a land rich in culture and history.
-This is Burkina Faso, a nation whose very name resonates with pride and resilience.
+Also, this is Burkina Faso, a nation whose very name resonates with pride and resilience.
 The story of Burkina Faso is not just a tale of a geographical location, but a deep dive into the identity, aspirations, and spirit of its people.

 Main Subheading

 The choice of this name was not arbitrary.
 It was a deliberate act of self-determination, a rejection of the colonial label "Upper Volta," and an assertion of the nation's core values.
-The name Burkina Faso carries significant weight, influencing the national identity and serving as a constant reminder of the ideals the country strives to uphold.
+Also, the name Burkina Faso carries significant weight, influencing the national identity and serving as a constant reminder of the ideals the country strives to uphold.
 To truly appreciate Burkina Faso, one must understand the historical and cultural context that led to the adoption of this meaningful name.

 Comprehensive Overview